vishalvannada/Demo1-CMPE273/README.md

 # firstReact

-Appending Project to Project List
+Appending a Project to Projects List, don't reload the page.